Aryalexa/42-b2bRoot/6-Bonus.md

 >
 > Lighttpd
 > - It is an open-source web server designed for speed, efficiency, and flexibility.
+> - It's desgned to be lightweight and efficient, making it well-suited for environments where resource usage is a concern.
 > - It uses an event-driven architecture, making it suitable for handling many simultaneous connections with low resource usage
 > - It supports URL rewriting, allowing administrators to configure clean and user-friendly URLs.
 > - Its design is modular, allowing administrators to enable or disable specific modules based on their requirements.